7,005,000 pageviews

 Pastor Arthur Burton Schirmer: The Singing Minister of Death

-In 1978, Schirmer and his family moved to the town of Lebanon in southeast central Pennsylvania where he had been named pastor of the Bethany United Methodist Church (UMC).
+In 1978 A.B.
+Schirmer and his family moved to the town of Lebanon in southeast central Pennsylvania where he was pastor of the Bethany United Methodist Church (UMC).
 He and his wife Jewel lived in the church parsonage.

 The forensic pathologist with the Lebanon County Coroner's Office who performed the autopsy noted that the deceased woman had, wrapped around one leg, an electrical cord from a Shop Vac.
 She was also barefoot.
 The pastor's wife had suffered a fractured skull and possessed numerous bruises on her upper body.
 The coroner's office reported that Jewel Schirmer had died from a traumatic brain injury and ruled her manner of death as "undetermined."
 While her obituary stated that she had died a "natural death" from falling down a flight of stairs (actually an accidental death), the coroner's office listed Jewel Schirmer's demise as undetermined because her injuries seemed too severe to have been caused by a fall down a flight of steps.
 Because his wife's death was not ruled a homicide there was no police investigation into the incident and no criminal charges filed against the singing minister.